AllocZero/EfficientDynamoDb/website/docs/dev_guide/high_level/converters.md

 The `reader.JsonReader.HasValueSequence` is guaranteed to be false at this point, so it's safe to use `reader.JsonReader.ValueSpan` to access the JSON buffer.

-The `DdbReader.JsonReader.Read` method should not be explicitly called unless you are writing a converter for a non-primitive JSON type like an object or array.
+The `DdbReader.JsonReader.Read` method should not be explicitly called unless you are writing a converter for a non-scalar DynamoDB data type - i.e., a map, list or set.

 ### JSON writing